 - 1. Understand the basic principles and conventions of engineering drawing, use Engineering instruments and draw engineering curves. - 2.
-Use orthographic projections and make the students draw the projections of lines and planes inclined to both the planes. - 3.
+Use orthographic projections and make the students draw the projections of lines Inclined to both the - 3.
 Draw the projections of the Solids in different positions with respect to the Reference planes. - 4.
 Understand the importance of sectioning and concept of development of surfaces. - 5.
 Represent and convert isometric views to orthographic views and vice versa.